WEST COAST METAL DETECTOR CLUB INC. PERTH WESTERN AUSTRA

 Club Activities include:

-Club Meetings - are held on the 3rd Tuesday of each month, except December, commencing at 7.30pm at the West Australian Lapidary and Rockhunting Club Inc. 31-35 Gladstone Road, Rivervale.
+Club Meetings - are held on the 3rd Tuesday of each month, except December, commencing at 7.30pm at the Western Australian Lapidary and Rockhunting Club Inc. 31-35 Gladstone Road, Rivervale.
 Each month we endeavour to have a guest speaker on subjects related in some way to metal detecting.
 There is a monthly award for “Gold”, “Coin” and “Find” of the month, and we break for refreshments mid evening.
 This is a good time to speak with “experienced” detector operators and gain valuable advice/assistance.

 Club Field Days - are held a few times throughout the year.
 We may visit historical sites, campsites, beaches etc. We may hold a workshop to help members get the most of their machine by sharing knowledge, using their detector under supervision, discussion and demonstration.